nicolas-rohricht/elliot_manager/README.md

 # Elliot Manager

-Elliot Manager Project, was created as a recruitment test for a finnancial startup in Brazil called Elliot.
-Elliot belongs to a fintech Warren Group, wich has an app called Warren.
+Elliot Manager Project, was created as a recruitment test for a financial startup in Brazil called Elliot.
+Elliot belongs to a fintech Warren Group, which has an app called Warren.

 ## Running the project